mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 }
 ```

+This code makes it very clear which fields are optional and which are required.

 ### Enforcing constraints

 It is very rare to have a unbounded integer or string in a real-world domain.
 Almost always, these values are constrained in some way.
 In the earlier examples we mentioned some values like this:

 ```
-data OrderQuantity is int // constrained to be between 1 and 100 data EmailAddress is string // Must not be null or empty.
+data OrderQuantity is int   // Constrained to be between 1 and 100. data EmailAddress is string // Must not be null or empty.
 Must contain @ symbol.
 ```

 Rather than allowing the raw `int` and `string` values to be used, we want to ensure that, if we *do* have a `OrderQuantity` or `EmailAddress`, then
-we know that the constraints have been satisfied.
-If we never need to check them, then that eliminates yet more defensive coding.
+we know *for sure* that the constraints have been satisfied.
+If we never need to check the constraints after creation, then that eliminates yet more defensive coding.

-Sounds great, so how do we ensure that the constraints are enforced?
-The answer: the same way as we would in any programming language -- make the constructor private and have a separate function that creates valid values and rejects invalid values, returning an error instead.
+This sounds great, so how do we ensure that the constraints are enforced?
+The answer: the same way as we would in any programming language--make the constructor private and have a separate function that creates valid values and rejects invalid values, returning an error instead.
 In FP communities, this is sometimes called the *smart constructor* approach.

-Here's an example of this approach applied to OrderQuantity:
+Here's an example of this approach applied to `OrderQuantity`:

 ```
 type OrderQuantity = private OrderQuantity of int
                   // ^ private constructor

-// define a module with the same name as the type module OrderQuantity =
+// Define a module with the same name as the type module OrderQuantity =

-  /// Define a "smart constructor" for OrderQuantity
+  /// Define a "smart constructor" for OrderQuantity let create qty =
-  /// int -> Result<OrderQuantity,string>
-  let create qty =
     if qty < 1 then
       // failure